AElfProject/aelf-docs/docs/resources/whitepaper-2/modular-blockchain/index.md

 **Data Availability Layer:** This layer contains data that has already been confirmed as valid.
 It ensures that the data required for verifying state transitions is available and easily verifiable.

 By separating these tasks, a modular blockchain enables independent optimization of each layer, leading to significant improvements across layers.
-This results in a more scalable, composable, and decentralized system.
+This results in a more scalable, composable, and decentralised system.
 This is why Modular Blockchain is often considered the future of blockchain technology.

 ## The present status of aelf

 As elaborated before, aelf operates on a mainchain-sidechain architecture.
 Its sidechains resemble the consumer chains of Cosmos or the parachains of Polkadot.
 Similar to these platforms, aelf decouples functionality at the code level — a modular or deconstructed approach rooted in software engineering principles.
 The primary objectives of this architecture are to facilitate the development of modular plugins within the aelf ecosystem and to enable the loading of various modules in a pluggable manner, thereby enhancing aelf's scalability and flexibility.
-For instance, the consensus functionality can be treated as a pluggable/replaceable code package, making it convenient for developers to customize.
+For instance, the consensus functionality can be treated as a pluggable/replaceable code package, making it convenient for developers to customise.

-Notwithstanding the aforementioned points, the current mainchain-sidechain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a new Layer 2 chain utilizing [ZK Rollup technology](https://ethereum.org/en/developers/docs/scaling/zk-rollups/) that would considerably enhance aelf's performance, scalability, and compatibility with the Ethereum Virtual Machine (EVM).
+Notwithstanding the aforementioned points, the current mainchain-sidechain architecture of aelf experiences performance bottlenecks, particularly in terms of its TPS capacity. aelf will be introducing a new Layer 2 chain utilising [ZK Rollup technology](https://ethereum.org/en/developers/docs/scaling/zk-rollups/) that would considerably enhance aelf's performance, scalability, and compatibility with the Ethereum Virtual Machine (EVM).

 Consequently, we have initiated the **Modular + ZK Rollup project** to address these challenges.